 Our latest innovation, EU isolation, was built in collaboration with EU legal experts, and is part of our commitment to simplify your compliance.

-EU Isolation is our answer to the Schrems II ruling, and means all your EU traffic is processed by our German provider (Hetzner).
+EU Isolation is our answer to the Schrems II ruling, and means all your EU traffic is processed in the EU.
 This feature exists for all customers on all plans and happens without any programming or setup required.

 Why EU data isolation matters